12 Printable Grocery (Shopping) List Templates – Free

 • Fish or your preferred seafood

 Choose lean meat when buying beef.
-Ground chicken/ turkey breast has lower fat than ground beef.
+Ground chicken or turkey breast has less fat than ground beef.
 If you are a vegetarian, then you can buy tofu instead of meat items.

 Pasta, rice, noodles, and bread